Forced-Focus Contracts: Selling What You Think

 The Focus Mills

-The Focus Mills are where forced-focus work physically happens — the factories of cognitive labor.
+Where forced-focus work physically happens — the factories of cognitive labor, rows of bodies with locked minds.

 The Attention Abolitionists